singlestore-labs/singlestore-wasm-toolkit/README.md

 # SingleStore Wasm Toolkit And Examples

-This repository is provides utilities intended to help your streamline development of Wasm UDFs in SingleStoreDB.
-It consists of development containers and a collection of example Wasm programs that can imported to SingleStoreDB as UDFs.
+This repository provides utilities intended to help you streamline development of Wasm UDFs for SingleStoreDB.
+It consists of development containers, documentation, and a collection of example Wasm programs.

 To use the tools in this repo, you will need to have Docker installed on your system.
-Some of the tools can be installed locally as well (see below).
+Most of these tools can be installed locally as well.

 # Tools